Agenda

 When a container catches fire, the question of who to blame is often left unanswered, particularly if it leads to a total loss of the vessel in deep water.
 Now the P&I Clubs have begun to consider a new approach to linking cargo with individuals.
 No longer would the cargo declaration be signed off by a vague and amorphous company, but someone within that company would have to take personal responsibility.
 The question is, will it work and will it make a difference?

-Presenter: Ravi Muthusamy, Group Counsel, X-Press Feeders
+Presenter: Ravi Muthusamy, Group General Counsel, X-Press Feeders

 Participants: Frank Sioli, Managing Partner, Sioli Alexander Pino